FoamScience/OpenFOAM-Multi-Objective-Optimization/examples/local/multi-objective/README.md

 ## Preface

-This document describes how to use `foamBO.py` to run Fully-Bayesian optimization (or just parameter variation studies) on OpenFOAM cases.
+This document describes how to use `foamBO` to run Fully-Bayesian optimization (or just parameter variation studies) on OpenFOAM cases.

 I describe the workflow in two cases: